How to Avoid Jealousy of Younger Women

 Jealousy is one of the most destructive emotions we can experience.
 There is no mistaking the feelings of anger, fear and longing when they crop up.
 And the effects damage ourselves as well as others.

-As a woman nearing 50, I have plenty of opportunities every day to see and interact with younger women.
+As a woman in her 50s, I have plenty of opportunities every day to see and interact with younger women.
 And truthfully, I've battled jealousy toward them at times.
 But I've come to hate how that makes me feel.

 Wouldn't it be great to be able to connect with younger women, respecting them, and ourselves enough to let everyone be who they are?
 It may be challenging at times, but we can have a mindset that encourages relationships instead of competition.